WadeLaucasia/Prior-HOI/README.md

-# PKR-HOI: Priori Knowledge Reasoning for Human-Object Interaction Detection
+# Prior-HOI: Human-Object Interaction Detection with Prior Knowledge
-PKR-HOI is a priori knowledge based framework that models scene context, human and object features, action recognition, and interaction relationship in a unified way for accurate HOI prediction.
-PKR-HOI aggregates the different-level features and attention mechanism in the transformer, and as a result, achieves high HOI detection performance with HOI decoder.
+Prior-HOI is a priori knowledge based framework that models scene context, human and object features, action recognition, and interaction relationship in a unified way for accurate HOI prediction.
+Prior-HOI aggregates the different-level features and attention mechanism in the transformer, and as a result, achieves high HOI detection performance with HOI decoder.
 <div align="center">
   <img src="Figure/overview.png" width="900px" />
 </div>
 Figure 1.
-The overall architecture of PKR-HOI.
-PKR-HOI includes an image processing backbone and three transformer-based sub-networks:
+The overall architecture of Prior-HOI.
+Prior-HOI includes an image processing backbone and three transformer-based sub-networks:
 (1) The action recognition sub-network models the action-related scene context.
 (2) The instance localization sub-network locates the humans and objects, and models their representations.
 (3) The HOI detection sub-network infers the human-object interactions by incorporating both the global context, individual human/object and action features.